zikula/core/UPGRADING-1.4.md

   - All controller responses should return a `Symfony\Component\HttpFoundation\Response` object.
   - Controller responses which want to prevent the theme from being rendered should return a `Zikula\Framework\Response\PlainResponse`.
+  - The namespacing format is as yet undecided.

 ## HttpFoundation